martyjuliani/cipher-translator/README.md

 # Cipher translator

-An example for translate Morse cipher.
-Application is implemented with using Spring boot and Vaadin frameworks.
-The UI is built with Java only.
+An example web application for translation Morse cipher.
+It is implemented with using Spring boot and Vaadin frameworks.

 Source files are available on GitHub https://github.com/martyjuliani/cipher-translator.